plutzer/ProteomicsMCP/README.md

 - "What cancer types are available in CPTAC?"
 - "Get phosphoproteomics data for AKT1_S473 in breast cancer"
 - "Show me all phosphosites for TP53 in lung adenocarcinoma, normalized"
+- "Compare AKT1 and EGFR protein levels between tumor and normal in ovarian cancer"
+- "What are the most significantly changed phosphosites for MAPK1 in colorectal cancer?"

 ## Supported Cancer Types